 3. Differentiate Your “Needs” From Your “Wants”

 Not much has changed over the centuries as it relates to one’s basic needs: food, shelter and clothing.
 Everything else, no matter how much you justify it, is a want.
 And while you do need food, shelter and clothing, you don’t need fine dining every night, multi-million dollar mansions, or a full designer wardrobe.
 That’s not the case.
-Let me hasten to add, though, that it’s perfectly fine to purchase things you want every now and again, providing that you can actually afford them (no credit card purchases allowed).Don't spend your way into poverty doing by telling yourself you need stuff when they're just… Click To Tweet
+Let me hasten to add, though, that it’s perfectly fine to purchase things you want every now and again, providing that you can actually afford them (no credit card purchases allowed).Don't spend your way into poverty doing by telling yourself you need stuff when they're just things you would like to have.
+Click To Tweet

 4. Say “NO”